proycon/clam/docs/source/serviceconfiguration.rst

 other profile.
 The most elegant solution however, is to instantiate the input template in a variable, prior to the profile definition, and then use this variable in both profiles.

+Although you can specify multiple profiles, only one profile can match per project run, and there should be no ambiguity.

+.. _custominterface:

 Customising the web interface
 -----------------------------------